xprize-msu/inatVisionTraining/README.md

 Name             | Function
 -----------------|----------
-IMAGE_SIZE       | 2D list of integers specifying the size of each input image DROPOUT_PCT      | Dropout percentage for the layer between "pool" and "logits" PRETRAINED_MODEL | Path to existing model; cannot be named "imagenet" DO_LABEL_SMOOTH   | Enable label smoothing in the categorical cross entropy loss function LABEL_SMOOTH_MODE | Distribution The only currently supported mode is "flat" LABEL_SMOOTH_PCT  | Percentage by which to smooth the labels
+IMAGE_SIZE       | 2D list of integers specifying the size of each input image.
+DROPOUT_PCT      | Dropout percentage for the layer between "pool" and "logits" PRETRAINED_MODEL | "None" (for random initialization), "imagenet" (if pre-training is hosted there), or path to a weights file

 ### Training Parameters